 These ladders can provide a valuable means of escape in the event of a fire or other emergencies if your primary escape route is blocked.
 Store escape ladders in easily accessible areas, such as under the bed or in the closet.
 Show everyone in the household how to use these ladders and practice using them.

 If an emergency were to occur in your home, and the smoke or carbon monoxide detectors were to go off, does your family know what to do?
 Make sure you have an emergency response plan to help keep everyone safe in the event of an emergency.

 50% of homeowners in the U.S. don’t have an emergency escape plan*.
 Know at least two ways out of every room, including bedrooms.
 If you live in a multi-story home, a second exit often includes the window so make sure each room is equipped with the right supplies including emergency escape ladders.
 Designate a meeting place outside, a safe distance away from your home like the mailbox or neighbor’s house.
 Make sure everyone in the household knows where to meet if you're separated after a disaster.

 Teach every member of the family how to dial 9-1-1.

 Small children should know how to use a phone to contact emergency services, and help your kids learn your home address and what to say during an emergency.

-By preparing for home emergencies with the necessary safety supplies and resources to protect from a fire or carbon monoxide incident, you can help protect your loved ones.
+By following our home emergency and storm preparedness tips and equipping your home with the necessary safety supplies and resources to protect from a fire or carbon monoxide incident, you can help protect your loved ones.